s2nmt/Learn_Makefile_Series/README.md

 # Introduction
-The repo have porpose to learn makefile.
-It based on [makefile toturial ](https://makefiletutorial.com/).
+The repo is intended for learning how to use makefile.
+It is based on a [makefile toturial ](https://makefiletutorial.com/).

 **Thank**